+Private sector leadership is critical to advancing the development, testing, and commercialization of SAFER-LC results.
 Consortium members, especially the industrial and SME ones, will rely on the SAFER-LC results to cost-efficiently utilize the safety enhancement techniques developed by the project and seamlessly integrate them in their research prototypes (and/or products).
-Industrial partners' primary goal is to adopt these safety enhancement technologies as soon as possible.
+Industrial partners' primary goal is to adopt these safety enhancement technologies on a timely basis.